muchimi/JoystickGremlinEx/README.md

 As such, the code may have some bugs and other things I'm missed in my own testing, so please report issues you encounter as you find them and I'll do my best to fix them.

+## Support

+As this is on my free time, support is on a best effort basis.
+To help that, please create and/or update an existing GitHub issue and do include screenshots, describe what you're trying to do, any steps to reproduce, and attach an example  profile as that will help a lot.

+I am using this tool daily for all my flight sims so I know the parts I'm using are working - but Gremlin's premise is to be very flexible and that will definitely lead to situations I haven't tried yet, or that the code just blows up on because it never came up.
+My goal however is to get it fixed.

+## History

-The core repository was substantially modified in some areas to support remote control, including some new events, adding improved support for user scripts (so they are aware of state information for example).
+The core Gremlin repository was substantially modified in some areas to support remote control, including some new events, adding improved support for user plugin  scripts (so they are aware of state information for example).
 Some UI elements were also modified a bit to improve the visuals and to simplify certain aspects of Gremlin.
-For example, all buttons support a release action without going through more complex hoops for setup, as a check box is simpler to setup in this use-case.
+For example, all buttons support a release action without going through more complex conditions, as in my book a check box is simpler to setup in this use-case than to go through an additional three screens.
 This made it much simpler for me to map physical switches on throttles that have a single state to multi-state and do what used to be complex mappings essentially a checkbox affair.

-I have attempted to use the base project as much as possible, and I am grateful to WhiteMagic and his excellent ideas as Gremlin is simply the best mapping utility I have ever seen or used in decades of simulation and hardware input mapping to games.
+I have attempted to use the base project as much as possible, and I am grateful to WhiteMagic and his excellent ideas and structure as Gremlin is simply the best mapping utility I have ever seen or used in decades of simulation and hardware input mapping to games.
 The architecture is also excellent and made my modifications very simple.

 I am using this code daily for my simulation needs but that's not a guarantee everything works as expected.
 Feedback welcome!